onera/project_utils/doc/Workflow.md

 1. Not taking into account changes to a submodule TL;DR:

-Let's say you modify a file "file-1" in a git repository "top-level" and a file "file-2" on one of its submodules "sub-mod-A".
-Then commiting on the repository "top-level" (with either `git add -A; git commit -m "message"` or `git commit -am "message"` will not take the submodule "file-2" into account, it will not commit with it "file-1" to "top-level", nor create a commit with "file-2" on "sub-mod-A".
-You first need to commit "file-2" to "sub-mod-A", then commit everything to "top-level", so that "top-level" does two thing: commit "file-1", and commit the new commit of "sub-mod-A" to which its new commit will refer to.
+Let's say you modify a file "file-1" in a git repository "top-level" and a file "file-2" on one of its submodules "sub-A".
+Then commiting on the repository "top-level" (with either `git add -A; git commit -m "message"` or `git commit -am "message"` will not take the submodule "file-2" into account, it will not commit with it "file-1" to "top-level", nor create a commit with "file-2" on "sub-A".
+You first need to commit "file-2" to "sub-A", then commit everything to "top-level", so that "top-level" does two thing: commit "file-1", and commit the new commit of "sub-A" to which its new commit will refer to.